-You can pay cash into your account at one of our branches using a Bank of Scotland or Halifax Immediate Deposit Machine or one of our cash machines that accept cash deposits.
+You can pay cash into your account at one of our branches using a cash machine that accepts cash payments in.
 We won't charge you for this deposit.

-If you pay cash into your account away from our branches using an Automated Deposit Machine, you may be charged by the machine owner.
+If you pay cash into your account away from our branches using a cash machine that accepts cash payments in, you may be charged by the machine owner.
 The machine will show you the amount.